 Advertisement

 Independent review findings

-The National Policing Institute conducted an independent assessment of LAPD's response to mass demonstrations between May 27 and June 7, 2020, documenting issues with protest response that the public couldn't monitor in real-time due to encryption.
+The National Policing Institute conducted an independent assessment of LAPD's response to mass demonstrations between May 27 and June 7, 2020, documenting significant problems with the protest response.
+Open radio was one of the few tools the public had to observe that response as it happened.

+Advertisement